Back to top anchor

 Emma Wyeth HRC NZ

-Emma sits on a number of boards including Te Tauraki – the Iwi-Māori Partnership Board for the Ngāi Tahu takiwā, and WellSouth Primary Health Network.
-She is also heavily involved in her own Māori community and iwi, including as the deputy chair of Kāti Huirapa Rūnaka ki Puketeraki and as the alternate representative for Kāti Huirapa Rūnaka ki Puketeraki on Te Rūnanga o Ngāi Tahu.
+Emma holds a number of governance roles including Te Tauraki – the Iwi-Māori Partnership Board for the Ngāi Tahu takiwā, and WellSouth Primary Health Network.
+She is also heavily involved in her own Māori community and iwi, including as the deputy chair of Kāti Huirapa Rūnaka ki Puketeraki and as the Alternate Representative for Kāti Huirapa Rūnaka ki Puketeraki on Te Rūnanga o Ngāi Tahu.

 Dr Lifeng Zhou